 And as he lay there with a cracked skull and bleeding profusely into his curly black hair, he thought of nothing, but his disgrace.
 What would he say to them?
 What was he going to tell his family?
-He was never going to live this down, but fortune smiled down on the poor boy.
+He would never live this down, but fortune smiled down on the poor boy.

-“You going to get up or are you just going to lie in there?” a voice asked him.
+“You getting up or are you just going to lie in there?” a voice asked him.

 He looked up to see a woman standing over him.
 He clamped his eyes shut.
 “I am going to lie here until I can figure out what to tell my family when I return to the tribe.”

-“Well, to be honest, I don’t think you’re going to have to worry about that anymore.”
+“Well, to be honest, I don’t think you’ll have to worry about that anymore.”
 She crossed her arms and stood back from him.

 “What are you talking about?”

 He didn’t appreciate this imposition, and as he sat up, he asked her with annoyance in his tone, “What’s a woman like you wandering around in the woods away from your tribe anyway?”

 “My tribe left this area a long time ago.”